Lullabot/fliparoo/README.md

 ![A flipping alternative to carousels](wheel-of-fortune.jpg)

-This script is intended to swap out items in a "display" list with those in a "stockpile" list.
+This script is intended to swap out items in a "display" list with those in a "queue" list.
 The most obvious use is for a strip of images which swap out from a larger list.

 This is meant to be an alternative to a carousel - a little more ambient with less user interaction.